lmcai/PhyloHerb/README.md

 The batch submission will generate three subdirectories `chl/`, `ITS/`, and `mito/`, each containing Getorganelle output directories named after sample-specific prefixes.

-### 5. Assembly visualization with Bandage

-[Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
-The assembly graph files *.fastg and *.gfa generated from our previous assembly step could be visualized in Bandage and exported into sequences.
-You can find a more detailed introduction about Bandage here.

-The key output files generated from assembly include
+According to Jin et al., the key output files generated from assembly include
 ```
 *.path_sequence.fasta, each fasta file represents one type of genome structure